cube-worlds/compressed-nft-api/README.md

    - Use a consistent URI pattern for item metadata (e.g., `base-uri/item-index.json`).
 8. **Run `./server`:**
    - Use a utility like [screen](https://www.gnu.org/software/screen/manual/screen.html) to keep it running.
-   - Ensure the server port is accessible publicly.
+   - Ensure the server port is publicly accessible.
 9. **Rediscover items:**
    - Navigate to `api-uri/admin/rediscover` using your `ADMIN_*` credentials.
    - Verify the appearance of `DATA_DIR/upd/1.json`.